bassrock/homebridge-flair/README.md

 # Auto Vs Manual Mode

 When you use Pucks with your setup the pucks will appear in the app as a Thermostat.

-If you turn those thermostats off it will put the Flair system into Manual mode.
-If you turn the thermostat to any other setting it will set your system to Flair's Auto mode.
+~~If you turn those thermostats off it will put the Flair system into Manual mode.
+If you turn the thermostat to any other setting it will set your system to Flair's Auto mode.~~ As of Version 2.0.0 homekit does not do any switching from Auto to Manual mode.
+This must be done through the flair app, the Puck thermostats now respect the "off" setting.

 # Vent Accessory Type